churchill-lab/gbrs/docs/usage.rst

 To use GBRS in command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-***Note: You don't have to specify the files in ${GBRS_DATA} if you specified the folder as an environment variable, GBRS_DATA, in your shell and storing those files in that folder.***

 First of all, we need to align our RNA-Seq reads against pooled transcriptome of all founder strains::

     bowtie -q -a --best --strata --sam -v 3 ${GBRS_DIR}/bowtie.transcriptome ${FASTQ} \